PradeepJigalur/velero/site/content/posts/2021-04-26-Dev-Guide-for-Velero-with-MinIO-on-MAC.md

 The Kubernetes cluster with name `dev-cluster` will be deleted.

 ### 4. Restore cluster from the Velero Backup stored in MinIO storage
-- Create an empty Kubernetes cluster with the name `dev-cluster`.
+- Create an empty Kubernetes cluster with the name `dev-cluster`
   ```bash
   $ kind create cluster --name=dev-cluster
   Creating cluster "dev-cluster" ...